Maxim Litvinov: First Soviet representative to Britain

-On 8 November 1917, a day after the October Revolution, the Council of People's Commissars (Sovnarkom) appointed Mixim Litvinov as the Soviet government's plenipotentiary representative in the United Kingdom.
+On 8 November 1917, a day after the October Revolution, the Council of People's Commissars (Sovnarkom) appointed Maxim Litvinov as the Soviet government's plenipotentiary representative in the United Kingdom.
 His accreditation was never officially formalised and his position as an unofficial diplomatic contact was analogous to that of Bruce Lockhart, Britain's unofficial agent in Soviet Russia.
 Litvinov was allowed to speak freely, even after the Treaty of Brest-Litovsk, which took Russia out of the war.

 In January 1918, Litvinov addressed the Labour Party Conference, praising the achievements of the Revolution.
-Alexander Kerensky, the leader of the democratic Russian Provisional Government that had replaced the Tsar and was overthrown by Lenin, was welcomed by the British government on a visit to London and also addressed the Labour Party Conference, criticising the dictatorship of Lenin’s government.
-Litvinov replied to Kerensky in the left-wing English press, criticising him as being supported by foreign powers and intending to restore Tsarism Litvinov secured the release of Georgy Chicherin from Brixton prison but later in 1918, the British government arrested Litvinov, ostensibly for having addressed public gatherings held in opposition to British intervention in the ongoing Russian Civil War.
-Litvinov was held until he was exchanged for Lockhart, who had been similarly imprisoned in Russia.
+Alexander Kerensky, second and last leader of the republican Russian Provisional Government that had previously installed after abdication of the Tsar and was in turn overthrown by Lenin, was welcomed by the British government on a visit to London and also addressed the Labour Party Conference, criticising the dictatorship and repression of Lenin's government.
+Litvinov replied to Kerensky in the left-wing English press, criticising him as being supported by foreign powers and accused him of trying to restore Tsarism.